jackjwilliams/jackjwilliams.github.io/_posts/2016-06-23-aws-autoscaling-with-octopus-deploy.md

 Also at the KCDC I heard Damian Brady talk about treating servers as cattle instead of pets, which is a bit refreshing.
 I remember the days of babying servers, upgrading, fixing and bringing back to life.

-But he encourages you to go out, have a beer, and shoot your servers down and watch them pop back up!
+He encourages you to go out, have a beer and shoot your servers down and watch them pop back up!
 Once you get this script setup, you can do that with confidence, as it should just spin up a new one!
 Disclaimer: Make sure you have minimum instances set to at least 2 before you do this.